 How will the community be kept informed and provide input (i.e., open meetings, news media liaisons, etc.)?

 B. Administration

-A key issue for any joint use library is that of the legal and decision-making authority for the facility.
+A key issue for any joint use library is that of the legal and decision-making authority for the facility and program.